heavyk/new-setup/blahblog.md

-  yet, they're both centres, which means that one is a hardware ccentre, and the other is a software centre; but they're both centres, which means live forever, essentrelyy. we're not human anymore, not because of our hardware, but we're actually different now because of our *software*; and this is the part that works, because as a very attractive person; we're going to need to make easy decisions about what a thin[kg] and what does it *do*. things that exist *sdo* something; they perform a role for someone somewhere to have needed. notice that the rocks exist because we builder humans have need a foundatione to build things on. as all things work out the way they do, the result of LOA is a whole lot of beliefs, and the way that we look at something (ie, conceptualise) builds these -archetypes- that neeed to exist, and each one performs a -_role_. for the other, because he's extent just, like the rock.
+  yet, they're both centres, which means that one is a hardware ccentre, and the other is a software centre; but they're both centres, which means live forever, essentrelyy. we're not human anymore, not because of our hardware, but we're actually different now because of our *software*; and this is the part that works, because as a very attractive person; we're going to need to make easy decisions about what a thin[kg] and what does it *do*. things that exist *sdo* something; they perform a role for someone somewhere to have needed. notice that the rocks exist because we builder humans have need a foundatione to build things on. as all things work out the way they do, the result of LOA is a whole lot of beliefs, and the way that we look at something (ie, conceptualise) builds these -archetypes- that neeed to exist, and each one performs a -_role_. for the other, because he's extent just, like the rock. and roll insects, who you gonna plant? lol.

 ### the INFECTED ONES